 Coronaviruses are a family of viruses that are like the common cold, severe acute respiratory syndrome (SARS), and Middle East respiratory syndrome (MERS).
 In 2019, a new virus formed and spread from China to other countries, including the U.S. now called coronavirus disease 2019 or COVID-19.

 Signs and symptoms of infection with COVID-19 may appear two to 14 days after exposure and can include fever, cough, shortness of breath or difficulty breathing.
-There is currently no cure or vaccine.
-Those who believe they may have the illness should seek medical treatment right away.
+There is currently no cure or vaccine, however researchers are working on creating a vaccine.
+Those who believe they may have the illness should call their doctor immediately for next steps.
 Read the Centers for Disease Control (CDC) factsheet here.

 Seniors and Coronavirus